 My biggest passion is travel.
 Freedom and adventure, new experiences.
 My biggest fear is that life will pass me by while I'm busy paying the bills.

 I had always wanted to leave Germany.
-The thought that my 9 to 5 job and life in suburbia might be all there is was... scary.
+The thought that my 9-to-5 job and life in suburbia would be all there is scared me silly.

 I worked and studied as a biochemist, and so did the love of my life.
 I loved biochemistry, laboratory work and university, and I loved my man.
 But I only had two years of uni left, and then?
-9 to 5?
+Nine to five?

 I was left with one problem: I had been mouthing off for months about this trip.
 I couldn't stay to continue studying.
 I would rather have died than tell everybody how I had been ditched.
 So I packed my bags.